New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

-where $layer$ denotes the currently extended number of layers.
-Since the calculation of the cost at each layer is only related to the preceding received symbols, i.e., $y_{i,j}$ with $i \le layer$, inadequate transmission of preceding symbols may result in an incorrect pruning, and thus directly leads to a decoding error.
-Therefore, for the bubble decoding algorithm, merely transmitting the tail symbols without considering the sufficiency of transmission of preceding symbols is not rational.
-In addition, in the pruning process of bubble algorithm, the previous layer will retain $B$ candidate sequences, while the last layer will retain only 1 candidate sequence, which means that the pruning of the bubble algorithm in the last layer is more prone to errors.
+Recall that the cost can be calculated in (\ref{layer}).
+Since the calculation of the cost at each layer is only related to the preceding received symbols, i.e., $y_{i,j}$ with $i \le \lambda$, the inadequate transmission of the preceding symbols may result in an incorrect pruning, and thus directly leads to a decoding error.
+Therefore, for bubble decoding algorithm, merely transmitting the tail symbols without considering the sufficiency of transmission of preceding symbols is not rational.
+In addition, in the pruning process of the bubble decoding algorithm, the previous layer will retain $B$ candidate sequences, while the last layer will retain only one candidate sequence, which means that the pruning of the bubble algorithm in the last layer is more prone to errors.

-Considering the analysis above, we propose the improved transmission scheme for bubble decoding as follows.
-It combines the uniform puncturing with the incremental tail transmission, forming a two-stage scheme.
-The first stage adopts the uniform puncturing based transmission, aiming to refine the code rate granularity and more importantly, to ensure the pruning at the preceding levels of the decoding tree is correct.
-After sufficient symbols have been sent, the transmitter switch to the second stage, which adopts the incremental transmission scheme, aiming to improve the probability that the correct candidate sequence is selected within the $B$-node list at the last layer.
-Let $T_{r}$ denote the switch-over threshold of the number of transmitted symbols, the detailed procedures of the improved transmission scheme for bubble decoding are described in Algorithm 3.
+Considering the analysis above, we propose an improved transmission scheme for bubble decoding in Algorithm \ref{Algorithm 3}.
+It combines uniform puncturing with incremental tail transmission, forming a two-stage scheme.
+The first stage adopts the uniform-puncturing-based transmission, aiming to refine the code rate granularity and more importantly, to ensure the pruning at the preceding levels of the decoding tree is correct.
+After sufficient symbols having been sent, the transmitter switches to the second stage, which adopts the incremental tail transmission scheme, aiming to improve the probability that the correct candidate sequence is selected within the $B$-node list at the last layer.
+Let $T_{r}$ denote the switch-over threshold of the number of transmitted symbols.
+The detailed procedures of the improved transmission scheme for bubble decoding are described in Algorithm \ref{Algorithm 3}.

-The value of the switch-over threshold $T_{r}$ in Algorithm 3 can be set according to the following inferences: with the increasing of the number of transmitted symbols $N$, the instantaneous code rate of the rateless code $R = n/N$ decreases; when the instantaneous code rate approaches the channel capacity $C$, it is highly probable that the previous pruning is correct.
+The value of the switch-over threshold $T_{r}$ in Algorithm \ref{Algorithm 3} can be set according to the following inferences: with increasing number of transmitted symbols $N$, the instantaneous code rate of the rateless code $R = n/N$ decreases; when the instantaneous code rate approaches the channel capacity $C$, it is highly probable that the previous pruning is correct.
 Therefore, we can set $T_{r}\approx n/C $.
-In this work, we provide the following heuristic settings, by which we have obtained satisfactory simulation performance, as will be shown in Section VI. \begin{itemize} \item For the AWGN channel,
+In this work, we provide the following heuristic settings, by which we have obtained satisfactory simulation performance, as will be shown in Section \ref{section6}. \begin{itemize} \item For the AWGN channel,

 \item For the BSC,

 \end{itemize}